 Let’s Talk about Toppings

-Here you see lime, crushed kale chips and toasted nori, toasted pepitas, hemp seeds, and jungle peanuts.
+Here you see lime, crushed kale chips and toasted nori, toasted pumpkin seeds (or pepitas), hemp seeds, and jungle peanuts.
 The tofu is sliced thinly, drizzled with shoyu, and draped over the porridge.
 Sometimes I spike the whole situation with sriracha sauce, sometimes I don’t.

 Getting the Rice Porridge Just Right